JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Expands this range so that any partial units it contains are completely contained.

 ```
-FUNCTION CTextRange2.Expand (BYVAL Unit AS LONG = tomWord) AS LONG
+FUNCTION Expand (BYVAL Unit AS LONG = tomWord) AS LONG
 ```
 | Parameter | Description |
 | --------- | ----------- |